Pre-Nursing Track

 - 1 semester of statistics

-- 1 semester of human development across life span (psychology)
+- 1 semester of human development across the lifespan (psychology)

-- An accelerated Bachelor of Science in Nursing program
+- Accelerated Bachelor of Science in Nursing (BSN) Programs:

-- Program lengths range from 11 to 18 months
+- Program lengths usually range from 11-16 months

-- Highly motivated students who thrive in a fast-paced learning environment.
+- Ideal for highly motivated students who excel in fast-paced environments

-- Almost 70 fast-track direct entry master's degree programs for you to choose from
+- Nearly 70 direct-entry MSN programs to choose from

 How to Prepare for the GRE

-Most accelerated Master of Science in Nursing programs require a competitive Graduate Record Examination (GRE) General Test score.
+Some accelerated Master of Science in Nursing programs require a competitive Graduate Record Examination (GRE) General Test score.
+The GRE is commonly waived if your GPA is above 3.3-3.4.
 Additionally, a few highly competitive accelerated Bachelor of Science in Nursing programs, such as Duke University School of Nursing and Columbia University School of Nursing, call for a competitive GRE score.
-The GRE is a standardized test designed to test your capacity to master graduate level information in three main areas: analytical writing, verbal reasoning, and quantitative reasoning.
-The GRE tests are managed through Prometric testing centers – they are easily available throughout the year.
+The GRE is a standardized test designed to test your capacity to master graduate level information in three primary areas: analytical writing, verbal reasoning, and quantitative reasoning.
+The GRE tests are managed through Prometric testing centers—they are easily available throughout the year.
 Loyola’s liberal arts curriculum will prepare you to succeed across the testing areas, but it is important to refresh your foundational mathematical skills, just as you did with your SAT, and give focused attention to your English vocabulary and writing strategies.
 It is important to familiarize yourself with the test by taking practice exams.
-This will help you to understand what you will encounter in this just over three-and-a-half-hour test.
-You are not alone – each year over 600,000 Americans take the GRE test.
+This will help you to understand what you will encounter in this 2-4 hour test.

 How to Apply to Nursing Schools

-Due to the high demand of registered nurses, many nursing colleges offer summer and winter starting dates.
-You will probably need about a year for the application phase.
+Due to the high demand of registered nurses, many nursing colleges offer fall, winter, and even summer starting dates.
+You will need about a year for the application phase.
 Make sure to understand the specific requirements of your choice schools and their application timeline.
 Search for nursing schools and programs on the American Association of Colleges of Nursing (AACN) member program directory.
-Also make sure you are set with the prerequisite courses, take your GRE or TEAS exam, contact your two to three references, finalize your resume, request your official transcript(s), write your application essay and/or personal statement, and prepare for the interviews.
+Also make sure you are set with the prerequisite courses, take your GRE or TEAS exam if required, contact your two to three references, finalize your resume, request your official transcript(s), write your application essay and/or personal statement, and prepare for the interviews.

-You will probably find that some of your choice schools use a centralized application platform, NursingCAS, which is offered through The American Association of Colleges of Nursing, while others use their own systems, even paper applications.
-About 300 nursing programs use the NursingCAS, the several hundred programs do not – expect a broad range of application practices and prepare your references for that as well.
+You may find that some of your choice schools use a centralized application platform, NursingCAS, which is offered through The American Association of Colleges of Nursing, while others use their own systems, even paper applications.
+Expect a broad range of application practices and prepare your references for that as well.

 What to Expect at Nursing School

 At bachelor and master level accelerated nursing programs, the course work and clinical training move quickly.
+All your courses will focus on nursing theory or clinicals.
 Your successful completion of pre-requisite courses combined with a degree from Loyola show that you are prepared to absorb information and learn skills at a fast pace.
-In both accelerated bachelor and master’s degree nursing programs, you will learn about preventative health promotion, effective and cost-sensitive management of infectious and non-infectious diseases, and indicators of high quality health care across the continuum of health care environments and across a life span.
+In both accelerated bachelor's and master’s degree nursing programs, you will learn about preventative health promotion, effective and cost-sensitive management of infectious and non-infectious diseases, and indicators of high-quality health care across the continuum of health care environments and across the human life span.
 You will take courses and do projects on pharmacology, ethics and culturally sensitive care, information management, and evidence-based health promotion.
 You will build your clinical competency through skills-based training and rotations in such settings as medical-surgical nursing, pediatrics, and psychiatric health care.
 You will also learn to offer culturally sensitive nursing care in diverse ethnic, racial, and socioeconomic settings.
-Upon completion of your Bachelor's degree course work and clinical training, you will be eligible to take the National Council Licensure Examination (NCLEX) to practice nursing in your state.
+Upon completion of your bachelor's degree course work and clinical training, you will be eligible to take the National Council Licensure Examination (NCLEX-RN) to practice nursing in your state.
 At this point, you can begin practicing as a registered nurse, and you may set a goal to continue into a master’s degree and advanced practice nursing later in your career.

-If you are enrolled in an accelerated master’s degree program, you will continue directly onto your advance studies and advanced clinical training upon the successful completion of your baccalaureate level studies and NCLEX.
-During the two remaining years of your master’s degree program, you will broaden your skill set and gain competence in assessing the patient, planning and implementing care, and evaluating outcomes, especially within your chosen scope of practice.
-In nurse practitioner programs you have several practice areas to choose from.
-These include pediatric, family, adult, emergency, or acute practice areas.
-In nurse anesthetist programs you will become an expert in anesthesia management in surgical settings, including general and local anesthesia, and in pain management programs.
-As a nurse midwife you acquire an advanced skillset to work across the spectrum of reproductive health, including pre-conception, pregnancy, childbirth, and the postpartum period.
+If you are enrolled in an accelerated master’s degree program, you will build upon the same nursing basics as in a BSN program, but you will also have an increased focus on leadership and management.
+During your master’s degree program, you will broaden your skill set and gain competence in assessing the patient, planning, and implementing care, and evaluating outcomes, especially within your chosen scope of practice.
+In nurse accelerated practitioner programs you have several practice areas to choose from.
+These include pediatric, family, adult, and psychiatric areas.
 As a master's-level registered nurse, you become eligible to earn your final certification as an advanced practice registered nurse by passing APRN licensure exam offered through The American Nurses Credentialing Center and some other authorized credentialing bodies.
 Students in clinical nurse leader (CNL) programs focus on practices related to communicating, planning, implementing, and evaluating care delivery.
-As a clinical nurse leader you will take a certification examination before you are eligible to practice as a CNL.
-This certification is separate from the licensure exams of advanced practice nurses.
+As a clinical nurse leader, you will take a certification examination before you are eligible to practice as a CNL.

 Contact Us